rockbender/punch-cli/README.md

 ## `punch in`

-Start a new work session.
+Start a new session.
 Use -f to restart current session.

 ```
 USAGE
   $ punch in

 OPTIONS
-  -f, --force
-  -m, --message=message
+  -a, --amend=amend      Amend note to the current seesion.
+Cannot be used when creating a new session.
+  -f, --force            Force re-start a new session.
+Discards an active session if found.
+  -m, --message=message  Set note.
+Can only be used while creating a new session.

 ALIASES
   $ punch i